 I think this ultimately becomes a matter of faith – on the basis of all the historical and documentary evidence, do we trust that God has ensured that the New Testament conveys truth to us to believe and live by?
 I see no compelling reason not to trust God in that.

 For those who have doubts at this point, it is worth noting that the books most in doubt are generally the smallest and least important for christian living and belief.

 The possibility of uncertain authorship, even forgery, doesn’t seem to me to threaten the doctrine of inspiration – God can inspire and work through all sorts of people.

 But those who believe inspiration implies that God gave the words to the authors would then face a dilemma – could God give false claims of authorship to a writer?
 Those who believe in such a form of inspiration have no alternative, I suggest, than to hold to the traditional authors.

 - There are reasons to question the traditional authorship of some New Testament books.

 - Conservative and critical scholars answer some of these questions differently, and our conclusions will likely depend, at least in part, on which group we side with.

 - I think the arguments against traditional authorship often assume more than we can really know, and are therefore less convincing in many cases, but may be right in some.

-- This conclusion seems to be contrary to the doctrine that the words of the Bible were given by God, but makes little difference to those who hold a looser concept of God’s inspiration.
+- This conclusion may seem to be contrary to the doctrine that the words of the Bible were given to the apostles by God, but makes little difference to those who hold a looser concept of God’s inspiration.